Napa Valley Harvest Season: A Traveler’s Guide

 Before you lock in tasting reservations, do a quick check to see if the winery offers any special tours of their property, vineyards, or wine making facilities during harvest, because it’s always a treat to see winemakers and winery teams working their magic.

-You can never go wrong with a picnic amidst the vines at Merryvale (it’s the quintessential Napa activity, right?), but if you happen to be traveling with a larger group, don’t miss Merrryvale’s Blending Experience.
-This special experience will find you and your friends crafting your own unique blend from four different barrel samples.
-The kicker?
-You get to bottle up your own one-of-a-kind blend and take it home with you.
+You can never go wrong with a picnic amidst the vines at Pine Ridge Vineyards (it’s the quintessential Napa activity, right?), but if you happen to be traveling with a larger group, don’t miss Merryvale’s Blind Tasting Experience.
+You’ll discover how to analyze wine through taste and smell rather than sight alongside an expert guide in the historic Cask Room.

-Of course, if you’d rather kick back and let someone else take the wheel, book a tour with Beau Wine Tours.
+Of course, if you’d rather kick back and let someone else do the planning, book a tour with Beau Wine Tours.
 They offer several Napa Valley wine tours to choose from, whether you’re a Napa newbie, a Howell Mountain wine fanatic, or simply fancy an afternoon exploring Spring Mountain’s gems.

 Dining During Harvest Season